MohamedElaraby99/GENIOTech/SQLITE_SETUP.md

 ---

-**SQLite is perfect for small to medium-sized deployments with up to thousands of users.
-For larger scale applications, consider PostgreSQL.**
+**SQLite is perfect for small to medium-sized deployments with thousands of users and provides excellent performance for most CRM applications.**